divtxt/raft/README.md

 - [ ] Leader commits a no-op entry at the start of its term (#8p4)
 - [ ] Isolated server should not increment term (similar to #6p8)
+- [ ] Change AppendCommand to return error in channel
+- [ ] Change AppendCommand send ErrUnkownResult instead of closing channel
+- [ ] Allow StateMachine to delay sending of result
 - [ ] Pluggable logging
 - [ ] Log many more details e.g. leader, voters
 - [ ] Add metrics & logging